ambientNexus/Grimoire-of-Tetra/README.md

 # Tetranomicon 1.18 Port

 A port of Syrikal's Tetranomicon Mod for 1.18.

 Adds Tetra support to resources from Abnormals mods, BetterEnd, BOP, BYG, Create, Enderite, Ice and Fire, Outer End, Quark, Unearthed, and Wyrmroost.

-Some materials might not be available for 1.18, in which case
+Some materials might not be available for 1.18, due to the mods not being updated yet.

 # Materials List
 ## ~~Abnormals Mods~~ Not Yet Updated to 1.18